EricMFink/ProfessionalResponsibility/_cases/WentForIt.md

-argued, and the record reflects, that a principal purpose of the ban is "protecting the personal privacy and tranquility of Florida’s citizens from crass commercial intrusion by attorneys upon their personal grief in times of trauma.”
+argued, and the record reflects, that a principal purpose of the ban is "protecting the personal privacy and tranquility of Florida’s citizens from crass commercial intrusion by attorneys upon their personal grief in times of trauma."
 The intrusion targeted by the Bar’s regulation stems not from the fact that a lawyer has learned about an accident or disaster, but from the lawyer’s confrontation of victims or relatives with such information, while wounds are still open, in order to solicit